 (G) Cemetery - burial ground.
 Snowmobiles shall not be operated in cemeteries except by cemetery officials.
-(Ord. passed 6-1-98) Penalty, see § 72.99

 § 72.03 OPERATING ON STREETS AND SIDEWALKS; EXCEPTIONS.

 Snowmobiles must obey all motor vehicle traffic laws, state snowmobile laws and local ordinances.
 No person shall operate a snowmobile upon the main traveled portion of streets, highways or public sidewalks within the city, with the following exceptions: